dbouget/raidionics_seg_lib/README.md

-# SINTEF segmenter
+# Raidionics backend for segmentation/classification
-The code corresponds to the segmentation core used either stand-alone to generate the segmentation of new MRI/CT volumes, or to serve as backend to the 3D Slicer plugin (from the corresponding Docker image).
+The code corresponds to the TensorFlow segmentation or classification backend of MRI/CT volumes.
+The module can either be used as a Python library, as CLI, or as Docker container.

 ## 1. Trained segmentation models
 The models and associated configuration files to be used should be placed inside a folder